 1. Disable WordPress credits from Divi with the Theme Customizer

-Some themes allow you to easily remove it from the theme customizer and Divi is one of them.
-So, to hide the WordPress credits from Divi, you have to go to Divi > Theme Customizer > Footer > Bottom Bar.
+Some themes allow you to remove it from the theme customizer easily, and Divi is one of them.
+To hide the WordPress credits from Divi, navigate to Divi > Theme Customizer > Footer > Bottom Bar.

 Then, press the “Disable footer credits” button and click Save and Publish.
 That’s it!
 You’ve removed the WordPress credits from the footer.